orchetect/swift-testing-extensions/README.md

 ## Roadmap

-Additional methods may be added over time on an as-needed basis.
+- Additional methods may be added over time on an as-needed basis.

-Since Swift Testing is multiplatform, additional platforms may be supported in future, including Linux and/or Windows.
+- Currently only Apple platforms are supported.
+However, since Swift Testing is a multiplatform package, additional platforms may be supported in future, including Linux and/or Windows.

 ## Author